 “[It’s my favorite line] because I always wish for snow,” Carey explained in the documentary.
 “I always want it to be, like, a special, festive winter wonderland.”
 Now that she has her own children, Carey goes to Aspen for Christmas and even hires real reindeer to take her family on sleigh rides.

 8. Mariah Carey celebrated the song’s 25th anniversary with a tour and the album’s reissue.

-In addition to a reissue of Merry Christmas, the album on which “All I Want for Christmas Is You” appears, Carey celebrated the 25th anniversary with a limited tour with dates at the Colosseum at Caesars Palace in Las Vegas (where she currently has a residency), as well as concerts in Atlantic City, Washington D.C., Connecticut, and Boston, with the tour wrapping up at Madison Square Garden in New York.
+In addition to a reissue of Merry Christmas, the album on which “All I Want for Christmas Is You” appears, Carey celebrated the 25th anniversary with a limited tour with dates at the Colosseum at Caesars Palace in Las Vegas, as well as concerts in Atlantic City, Washington D.C., Connecticut, and Boston, with the tour wrapping up at Madison Square Garden in New York.